Educators are invited to bring their students to Ashland. See field trip info below.

 Signature Henry Clay Tour

 This artifact-driven tour takes students through the mansion.
-Docents focus on Henry Clay, compromise, and the leading issue of the time: slavery.
+Docents focus on Henry Clay and the leading issues of the time: growth of the Union and slavery.
 Additional themes can accommodate specific lessons or requests.
 The tour lasts one hour but can be adapted to fit the needs of each group.

 Traces: Slavery at Ashland